kanchankapri9/kanchankapri9/README.md

 🌱 I’m currently learning on core subjects.
 👯 I’m looking to collaborate on projects ..
 🤔 I’m looking for help with projects, academics, and the coder world.
-💬 Ask me about any projects that i have maden.
+💬 Ask me about any projects that i have made.